music-encoding/guidelines/_guidelines-v3/21-text/02-textProse.md

 [p]({{ site.baseurl }}/{{ page.version }}/elements/p.html){:.link_odd_elementSpec} can occur in many situations.
 For example, it may be used within metadata elements (see <a class="link_ptr" title="The MEI Header" href="{{ site.baseurl }}/{{ page.version }}/guidelines/header.html">2 The MEI Header</a>):

-{% include plainExample.html example="./v3/examples/text/text-sample331.xml" valid="true" %}
+{% include plainExample.html example="examples/text/text-sample331.xml" valid="true" version=page.version %}

 Alternatively, paragraphs may be part of the document contents (and therefore encoded within